carbon-language/carbon-lang/llvm/docs/GarbageCollection.rst

   %derived = getelementptr %object, i32 0, i32 2, i32 %n

-LLVM does not enforce this relationship between the object and derived pointer (although a :ref:`plugin <plugin>` might).
+LLVM does not enforce this relationship between the object and derived pointer (although a particular :ref:`collector strategy <plugin>` might).
 However, it would be an unusual collector that violated it.

-The use of these intrinsics is naturally optional if the target GC does require the corresponding barrier.
-Such a GC plugin will replace the intrinsic calls with the corresponding ``load`` or ``store`` instruction if they are used.
+The use of these intrinsics is naturally optional if the target GC does not require the corresponding barrier.
+The GC strategy used with such a collector should replace the intrinsic calls with the corresponding ``load`` or ``store`` instruction if they are used.

+One known deficiency with the current design is that the barrier intrinsics do not include the size or alignment of the underlying operation performed.
+It is currently assumed that the operation is of pointer size and the alignment is assumed to be the target machine's default alignment.

 Write barrier: ``llvm.gcwrite``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^